drupal-webpack/webpack/README.md

 On the server, add `yarn webpack:build` to your after-deploy steps.
 The bundles will be written to `public://webpack` and included automatically.

+## How it works?

+Setup steps and the modus operandi have been described in [Progressive Decoupling - The why and the how](https://drupal-progressive-decoupling.github.io/#/composer-require-webpack) at Decoupled Drupal Days NY 2018.

 ## Should I use it now?

-Go ahead.
 It's still in alpha but the usage won't change much.